LexPredict/text-extraction-system/text_extraction_system/text_extraction_system_ui/README.md

 ```

 **declaration.d.ts**
-Presently this file is required for importing `*module.css` files as resorces.
+Presently this file is required for importing `*module.css` files as resources.
 See `src/components/UploadPresentationalComponent`.

 **typings.d.ts**
 Allows referring to *.png files as resources.